Hemanth26080/devops-lab-automation/README.md

 ## 🏗️ Architecture Overview

-profile
-Qwen3-235B-A22B-2507
-9:26 pm
-Here is the complete README.md content in plain text format.
-You can copy and paste it directly into a file named README.md:

-1
-2
-3
-4
-5
-6
-7
-8
-9
-10
-11
-12
-13
-14
-15
-16
-17
-# 🚀 Project 1: DevOps Lab Automation with Vagrant & Python

-## *"Automated 3-Tier Infrastructure Using Python Instead of Bash"*

-I built a **fully automated DevOps lab** using **Vagrant**, **VirtualBox**, and **Python** for provisioning — replacing traditional Bash scripts with clean, readable, and maintainable Python code.

-This simulates a real-world **3-tier architecture**:
-- 🌐 **Web Server**: Apache (provisioned via Python)
-- 💾 **Database Server**: MySQL (configured by Python)
-- 📊 **Monitoring Server**: Ready for Prometheus (prepared using Python)

-All servers are automatically set up when you run `vagrant up`.
-No manual steps needed!

----

-## 🏗️ Architecture Overview

 +------------------+ +------------------+ +---------------------+
 | Web Server | | DB Server | | Monitor Server |
 | 192.168.56.10 |<----->| 192.168.56.11 | | 192.168.56.12 |